How to Grow Marijuana Outdoors

 What to Plant

-One drawback of seeds is that you won’t know the plant’s gender until its pistils come out; to stack the deck in your favor, seek out feminized seeds.
-If you do wind up with male or hermaphrodite plants, you can compost them and put them back into the soil eventually.
+One drawback of seeds is that you won’t know the plant’s gender until it flowers; to stack the deck in your favor, seek out feminized seeds.
+If you do wind up with male or hermaphrodite plants, you can compost them and put them back into the soil eventually (or cook the leaf into butter).

 Clones are usually taken from adult female plants, so you know exactly what you’re getting.
-They’re relatively easy to procure; as of now, can be purchased commercially with a medical marijuana card.
+They’re relatively easy to procure; as of now, can be purchased commercially in most places where cultivation has been legalized.

 However, if your clone comes with mildew or mites, it won’t be immediately obvious.
 Even in its early stages, mildew presents itself with telltale white fuzz growing on the fan leaves.
 Mites come in a variety of species (spider, broad, etc.) and they are harder to spot than mildew.
 More readily noticeable are the signs of damage they wreak: yellowing or spotted leaves or drooping, lackluster structure.
 In more advanced stages, spider mites will leave webs all over the flowers.